Chase Sapphire Preferred® Card vs. Wells Fargo Autograph: Which is Best?

 Welcome Bonus

-The Sapphire Preferred card offers a much more valuable welcome bonus than the Autograph card.
+The Chase Sapphire Preferred offers a much more valuable welcome bonus than the Autograph card.

 Earning Points